a-yasui/snake-game-test/README.md

 - When only three items remain, new food spawns every few seconds until there are eight.
 - Each food is worth 10 points and grows the snake by one tile.
 - Game ends if the snake is stuck against a wall or itself for more than one second.
+- The snake blinks between green and red when it collides with itself, giving you a moment to steer away.

 To play locally, open `index.html` in a browser.